How To Burn Fat Instead of Carbs: Quick Summary

 On the other hand, fats are broken down and used as energy in a slower, more sustained way.

 The body will shift and use fats for fuel when you are exercising for an extended period of time.
-After being used in your body for energy, excess fats can be stored as body fat too.
+After being used in your body for energy, excess fat can be stored as body fat too.

 Burning Glycogen vs Burning Fat